When most people think about getting an STI, do they think about getting it twice? Probably not. But it’s possible.

 Interestingly, research has shown that men might have a higher risk of reinfection with the same type of HPV compared to women.
 This could be due to various factors, including differences in immune response and behaviour.

-It’s also worth noting that HPV can sometimes remain dormant in the body and reactivate later, which might be mistaken for reinfection.
+It’s unclear whether these people truly cleared the virus or whether the HPV remained dormant in the body and reactivated later, which might be mistaken for reinfection.

 Several factors can influence the likelihood of HPV reinfection.